marqdouj/dotnet.azuremaps/README.md

 # DotNet.AzureMaps

-> NOTE: This is a new repository and is released as a Preview version.
+> NOTE: This is a new repository and is published in preview.

 ## Summary
 A Blazor implementation of the Azure Maps Web SDK.